Strong cost focus

 • Mix improvements are driven by increased share of new premium products produced compared to before the investments.

-• The re-engineering initiative will also realize significant sustainability benefits such as improved energy efficiency and safer working environment.
+• The re-engineering initiative also brings sustainability benefits such as improved energy efficiency and safer working environment.

 Executing on our global re-engineering investments